 The Boulder-Xcel Energy Partnership Task Force decided to disband March 12, 2014 when it became apparent that the City of Boulder and Xcel Energy would not be able to reach consensus about revisions to the group’s operating agreement.
 That agreement addressed how information and documents presented in connection with the Task Force would be protected from use in future litigation.

 Because of the expertise gained during the Task Force process, members of the group felt it was important to remain engaged with each of the parties, but would do so separately on parallel paths.
 Xcel Energy announced that it would not present its package of products and services to the Boulder City Council in June 2014, but instead, would present proposals to the Colorado Public Utilities Commission.

 In 2005, the city and Xcel began discussing the renewal of the 20-year franchise agreement, which was set to expire in 2010.
 The city also began to explore municipalization (creating a city-owned and -operated electric utility.
 In 2008, that analysis was suspended in order to focus on Xcel’s SmartGridCity pilot and negotiate a series of side agreements to the franchise that would help meet Boulder’s climate and energy goals.
-More about that process is available in a 2010 council study session memo.

 Although the city initially believed that progress was possible using side agreements, it did not occur.
 The franchise agreement was allowed to expire—by state law, Xcel must provide electric service even in the absence of a franchise agreement.
 Instead, in 2010, Boulder voters approved a “utility occupation tax” that substituted for the franchise fee that funds general city services, as well as funds the city’s exploration of municipalization.